 Why is blood type so hard to obtain?

-The question that is most often left unanswered on egg donor and surrogacy applications alike is blood type.
+Unfortunately, many egg donor profiles, even from the best egg donor agencies, don't always list blood type.
 It seems that the majority of the general public has know idea what their blood type is.
 That is especially true of young woman who are interested in becoming egg donors.
 I wish there was a quick and easy test for finding out an egg donors blood type but it seems there is not.
 I would love to have someone tell me I'm wrong and then spread the word among egg donor agencies so that we can get those blood types filled in.

 Of course it is not entirely true that there is no way of finding out.
 In most cases all a person should have to do is to call her physician.
 Her blood type should be on record.
-An other possibility is to ask the donor to donate blood.
+Another possibility is to ask the donor to donate blood.
 Donating blood is certainly far easier than donating eggs and would let them know what their blood type is.
 Having donated blood also indicates that the egg donor is not new to doing altruistic acts.
-Though there is not usually a fee being paid for blood donation which will actually boost there altruistic credibility that much more.

 I welcome any suggestions anyone has for making it quicker and easier to obtain egg donor blood types.